 This durable action starts on a mediation DN when the status of regular DN, that is already logged in to that mediation DN changes from NotReadyForNextCall.
-This action ends when the regular DN's status changes to NotReadyForNextCall or when that regular DN logs out from the mediation DN.
+This action ends when the regular DN's status changes to NotReadyForNextCall, when that regular DN logs out from the mediation DN, or when the NotMonitored action starts.